Afghanistan Appeal

 Appeal highlights

-- Afghan women and girls are facing a systematic rights crisis.
-Their exclusion from secondary education and the workforce – and the imposition of rules governing their daily lives – has significantly increased their protection risks.
+- Afghan women and girls face a worsening systematic rights crisis.
+Their exclusion from secondary and tertiary education, coupled with the ban on Afghan women from working with non-governmental organizations and the United Nations, has significantly increased protection risks for vulnerable women and children.
 The impacts will be felt for generations to come.

-- US$1.65 billion is urgently needed to meet the humanitarian needs of 19 million people in Afghanistan.
+- In 2023, US$1.45 billion is urgently needed and without this funding, the humanitarian needs of 19 million people in Afghanistan will remain unmet.

 Key planned results for 2023